shevonnepolastre/shevonnepolastre/README.md

 - AI

 ## 💬 Ask me about
-- Project Management
+- My quest to change from a Program Manager to Engineer
 - Learning Azure
+- Learning AI
+- Learning Python

 ## 📫 How to reach me